tgk/propaganda/doc/stm_vs_system.md

 - No propagators are put in global vars, they are kept in the system.
 - We can take a system at any time, perform experiments on it and choose to use it, or to revert back to our old copy (or copies) of the system.

-Please try altering facts and relations in the system.
+Have a go at altering facts and relations in the system.
 It helps in understanding which relations and values influence what in the system.